tommybobbins/studious-octo-goggles/vpc_service_controls.md

 # VPC Service Controls

+Create security perimeters around GPC services.
+They compleement IAM.
+Mitigates the risk of data exfiltration.

 Used for sensitive data
  - Clients with privileged access don't have access to partner resources
  - Clients with access to sensitive data, only need to read.